Awards and Prizes, Achievements and Acclamations

 - Best Martial Arts Studio – Vue Weekly (September 2017)

-With a website design template from Sensei Andrew Mackenzie in 1999, I started and managed Arashi-Do’s website since 1999 to present, revised and recreated in 2008 and entirely developed and rebuilt in 2013 with website programmer James Petryk.
+With a website design template from Sensei Andrew Mackenzie in 1999, I started and managed Arashi-Do’s website since 1999 to present, revised and recreated in 2008 and entirely developed and rebuilt in 2013 with website programmer (and now Arashi-Do Behring Black Belt) James Petryk.

 I became an assistant instructor as I moved up the colored ranks from about green belt on.

-I opened my first dojo Dec.
+At a Brown belt, I opened my first dojo Dec.
 4, 1994, in Caroline and trained six people to Black belt and watched several others from there move onto Black belt after I moved to Edmonton.
 I have very fond memories of that school.
-In total, I have helped over 42 students and counting achieve their Black Belts.
+Including Caroline and Edmonton, of our 425+ Black belts as of Jan.
+1, 2022, I have helped over 79 of our students and counting achieve their Black Belt goal.

 I enjoy teaching as it is my passion.
 I love keeping in shape doing something I love and surrounding myself with positive people with great attitudes.